rasheeddo/jmoab-ros/README.md

 - `git clone https://github.com/rasheeddo/jmoab-ros.git`

 Checking that your computer (Jetson or Pi) could detect this device
-- `i2cdetect -y -r 1` then you should see a device address of 0x71
+- For Jetson Nano, it's using i2c bus 1, so you could use this `i2cdetect -y -r 1` then you should see a device address of 0x71
+- For Jetson Xavier NX, it's using i2c bus 8, so you could use this `i2cdetect -y -r 8` then you should see a device address of 0x71

 Build a package
 - `cd ~/catkin_ws`